A-Ferrier/quantum-modelling-centre/src/_problems/dissipative_ising.md

 ## Exercises

 > - A bond dimension of $χ=6$ is found to give accurate estimates of the magnetization at low computational overhead at $N=20$, but larger χ improves fidelity at increased cost.
 To see this, fix the value of the local field $h$ and plot the converged magnetizations as function of the bond dimension, starting from $χ=1$, tracking the attained values of the cost function.
 Use the `time()` function in Julia to also track the total optimization time.
-Observe how an insufficeintly small bond dimension causes the cost function to plateau at a value that may higher than the set threshold, preventing the results from ever converging.
+Observe how an insufficiently small bond dimension causes the cost function to plateau at a value that may higher than the set threshold, preventing the results from ever converging.
 > - What happens when we increase or decrease the interaction strength $J$?
 What is the minimum bond dimension required for convergence in those cases?
 > - Try to vary and find the optimal hyperparameter values that lead to most rapid convergence.
 How much can the convergence threshold be loosened before the results become inaccurate?
 > - Suppose the interaction with the external environment leads to spin decay to the $\ket{\rightarrow}$ state, described by the Lindblad jump operator $\Gamma_k = \sqrt{\gamma}(\sigma^z - i\sigma^y)/2$.
 Compare the resultant phase diagrams for $m_x$, $m_y$, and $m_z$.
 > - Instead of starting each optimization process from a completely random MPO, it may be more efficient to load an already converged MPO at slightly different model parameter values.
 Try implementing this by appropriately modifying the above scripts.

+# Dynamics

+To be completed.

 # Two-dimensional lattices - iPEPO

-TBD.
+To be completed.